iamturns/create-exposed-app/CONTRIBUTING.md

 Thanks for being willing to contribute!

-## Submitting a Bug Report, Change Request, Question, or General Issue
+## Submitting a Bug Report, Change Request, or Question

 Please use the [GitHub issue tracker](https://github.com/iamturns/create-exposed-app/issues).